 Puran poli is the popular stuffed sweet flatbread from Maharashtra and it’s cousin is bakshalu.
 Similar flatbreads are prepared in different regions of India; bakshalu in Telangana, bobbatlu in Andhra, and holige or obbattu in Karnataka, to name a few.
 The main ingredients for poornam or puran are chana dal (Bengal gram) and sugar or jaggery.
 However, at my parents & in-laws place, and in our family circles, it is moong dal and sugar.

 Besides bakshalu and Ugadi pachadi, the other staple at home is mamidikaya (mango) pulihora.
-This time of the year, the first crop of raw green mangoes just begin to flood the markets.
+The first crop of raw green mangoes just begin to flood the markets around this time of the year.
 So, mango pulihora rules over other varieties of pulihora, making it a staple for Ugadi.

 Why Bakshalu for the this theme?

 I usually do not plan and post recipes according to the season & events of the month.
 When I picked stuffed flatbreads theme, the plan was to post stuffed flatbreads from various countries and none from India.
 Since Ugadi is this month, I figured I rather post a recipe appropriate for this month than a random recipe.
 Also, all the puran poli, bobbatlu and bakshalu recipes I came across online are with chana dal.
 I found none with moong dal/green gram and hence, this is one more incentive to post this recipe this week.

 How to make Bakshalu ~ Stuffed Sweet Indian Flatbread